The Stig: Second White Stig

 On 26 December 2010, five days after the "USA Road Trip" special, Top Gear aired a "Middle East Special" in which the presenters re-enacted the journey of the Three Wise Men to Bethlehem.
 At the episode's conclusion, they discovered a manger cradling not Jesus, but a baby Stig.

-In the series 16 premiere a month later, the presenters explained that Stigs grow very quickly, and the new Stig was thus already fully grown.
-Aside from a slightly different helmet and overalls, this Stig closely resembles the previous Stig.
+In the series 16 premiere a month later, the presenters made an in universe explanation 'that Stigs grow very quickly, and the new Stig was thus already fully grown.
+Aside from a slightly different helmet and overalls, this Stig closely resembles the previous Stig.'

 In his first episode, he set a speed record around the track (1:15.1) in an Ariel Atom V8 – Clarkson commenting that this Stig posted times "broadly comparable to those of Sacked Stig".
 The same Stig was retained following the departures of Clarkson, Hammond and May in 2015 following Clarkson's suspension and dismissal from the BBC due to a fracas that occurred during filming of series 22.

 His identity remained secret until 2024, when Clarkson revealed it was endurance racing driver Phil Keen.
+His identity was also confirmed by Andy Wilman in his book Mr. Wilman's Motoring Adventure.